Open Policy Ontario is the social policy consultancy of John Stapleton.

 John has published op-eds in the Globe & Mail, National Post and the Toronto Star.
 He has written reviews for the Literary Review of Canada and written articles and studies for Ideas that Matter, the University of Toronto, the Canadian Centre for Policy Alternatives, the C.D.
 Howe Institute, the Canadian Working Group on HIV and Rehabilitation, the Caledon Institute, The Toronto Dominion Financial Group, the Metcalf Foundation, the Ontario Provincial Advocate for Children and Youth, Employment and Social Development Canada, Indian and Northern Affairs, Civic Action and many others.

 John serves as chair of the Board of West Scarborough Community Legal Services and is a member of the Council on Aging of Ottawa’s Expert Panel on Income Security.
-He is the President of the Canadian Horse Racing Hall of Fame.
+He is the Past President of the Canadian Horse Racing Hall of Fame.